rick79/AoC2024/Day02 - Red-Nosed Reports/README.md

 Your puzzle answer was 665.

-Both parts of this puzzle are complete!
-They provide two gold stars: **
+**Both parts of this puzzle are complete!
+They provide two gold stars: \*\***

 ## My solution
 ## Part one
-Given a sequence of N numbers, create a boolean vector of length N-1 where the values are determined by wether the n:th number from the sequence is at a distance of at least `1` and at most `3` from the n+1:th number of the sequence and that the n:th number is less than the n+1:th.
-Repeat but with the n:th number being more than the n+1:th number.
+Given a sequence of N numbers, create a boolean vector of length `N-1` where the values are determined by wether the n:th number from the sequence is at a distance of at least `1` and at most `3` from the `n+1`:th number of the sequence and that the `n`:th number is less than the `n+1`:th.
+Repeat but with the `n`:th number being greater than the `n+1`:th number.
 Multiply each boolean list to check if all the values are true.
 ```
 BenchmarkTools.Trial: 9261 samples with 1 evaluation.
  Range (min … max):  100.208 μs …   3.946 s  ┊ GC (min … max): 0.00% … 0.00%